michaelmosmann/silk/userguide/intro.md

 When working with `Options` we use them together with `ModularBundle`s.
 Those allow to `install` other bundles and modules dependent on constant values.
 So we define:
 {% highlight java %}
-private static class RunModeDependentBundle extends ModularBootstrapperBundle<RunMode> {
+class RunModeDependentBundle extends ModularBootstrapperBundle<RunMode> {

 	@Override
 	protected void bootstrap() {